 Phil gave us a great overview of the bird abundance and distributional changes of species throughout San Diego County.
 Phil also increased our understanding of ways the Atlas data can be used to understand the ecology of a region and to monitor species of concern.
 It was a fun and an enlightening evening.

 Nest Box Monitoring & Calcium Consumption in Western Bluebirds

-WFO Student Birder, Lara, age 13, told us about her research monitoring nest boxes and calcium consumption during the nesting season.
+WFO Student Birder Lara Tseng, age 13, told us about her research monitoring nest boxes and calcium consumption during the nesting season.
 Lara collects valuable nesting data on each nest box, including the reproductive success of the birds.

 Like most birds, the Western Bluebird population depends in part on the weather, predators, and the availability of food.
 It is also directly affected by the availability of and competition for nesting sites.
 Installation of nest boxes has helped increase Western Bluebird populations.
 Bluebird nest box monitoring is not an easy project, but when done correctly, it can benefit birds and can be an incredible learning experience.